Balkoth/ClassicConsoleTemplate/README.md

 In the following commits attempts are made to bring back the template as it was in earlier versions.

+## Installing
+dotnet new --install "PATH_TO_NUPKG_FILE"

+## Uninstalling
+dotnet new --uninstall "PATH_TO_NUPKG_FILE"

 ## Contributing
-Contributions are welcome, especially for the language files, as i just ran the english version through Google Translate.
+Contributions are welcome, especially for the language files, as i just ran the english files through Google Translate.